-The Ringlet is common in western, central and northern Europe, and east as far as Asia.
-It is found in damp meadows, along paths and woodland edges.
+The Ringlet, Aphantopus hyperantus (above) is common in western, central and northern Europe, and east as far as North-eastern Asia.
+It is found in damp meadows, along paths, light woodland and woodland edges from sea level up to 1500 m.
 There is usually one generation a year.

 Eggs are scattered in grasses in July and August, and hatch in 2 or 3 weeks.